ericpalafox96/cse15l-lab-reports/lab_report3.md

 ericpalafox@Erics-iMac 911report %
 ```

 - In this example we are looking for the pattern `police` within all of the files of our current working directory.
-We can see that the name of the file, line number, are listed before the line where it occurs, in the format `filename:linenumber: textwherelineoccurs`
+We can see that the name of the file, line number, are listed before the line where it occurs, in the format `filename:linenumber: textwherelineoccurs`.
 ```
 ericpalafox@Erics-iMac 911report % grep -n "police" *
 chapter-10.txt:24:                of a military police lead vehicle and a van; the proposed briefing theater had no